This was our story!

 2. Healing comes when you finally get what you needed in childhood from your intimate adult partner.

 Sandy wanted me to choose her.
 To be close to her.
-To be enamored with her, not a watch (even thought she gave it to me.).
+To be enamored with her, not a watch (even though she gave it to me.).

 Even though that didn’t happen then, it happened later.